-- Leaders aim to ensure that all pupils successfully complete their programs of study.
-They provide the support for staff to make this possible.
-They create an inclusive culture and do not allow gaming or off rolling.
+- Leaders aim to ensure that all students successfully complete their programs of study.

 - Those responsible for governance understand their role and carry this out effectively.
-Governors/Trustees ensure that the school has a clear vision and strategy, that resources are managed well and that leaders are held to account for the quality of education.
+AAB members and Trustees ensure that the academy has a clear vision and strategy, that resources are managed well and that leaders are held to account for the quality of education.

-- The academy has a culture of safeguarding that supports effective arrangements to: identify pupils who may need early help or who are at risk of neglect, abuse, grooming or exploitation; help pupils reduce their risk of harm by securing the support they need, or referring them in a timely way to those who have expertise to help; and manage safe recruitment and allegation about adults who may be a risk to pupils.
+- The academy has a culture of safeguarding that supports effective arrangements to: identify students who may need early help or who are at risk of neglect, abuse, grooming or exploitation; help students reduce their risk of harm by securing the support they need, or referring them in a timely way to those who have expertise to help; and manage safe recruitment and allegation about adults who may be a risk to students.

-Please contact the the academy office if you would like a copy of our full, detailed academy improvement plan.
+Our academy improvement plan has a number of key actions and success criteria.
+These are monitored on a regular basis by the Trust, the Academy Advisory Board and school leaders.
+Please contact the academy office if you would like a copy of our full, detailed academy improvement plan.